vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ```
 ## Removing non-performing pending validators

+Nodes that submitted the transaction to become "pending" nodes (with the aim of joining the ersatz or even the validator set) will be removed from the pending set if either:
-- Any party with fewer than `reward.staking.delegation.minimumValidatorStake` at the start of an epoch is removed. (the aim is to remove parties who don't delegate to self, however we achieve it is not too important)
+- They have fewer self-owned governance tokens than `reward.staking.delegation.minimumValidatorStake` at the start of an epoch
-- Any party with performance score == `0` at the end of an epoch is removed.
+- The node has performance performance score == `0` at the end of an epoch.

 ## Running a pending validator node